globaldothealth/isaric/docs/guide.md

 **has_solid_organ_transplant** Bool.
 Has the subject undergone a solid organ transplant?
 (Note - include bone marrow transplants here)

-**has_immunosuppression_therapy** Bool.
+<a name="immunosuppressed"></a>**has_immunosuppression_therapy** Bool.
 Is the subject chronically immunosuppressed?

 **has_comorbidity_other**: Set.
 Any other comorbidity - free text field.

 **has_died**: Bool.
-Has the subject died?
+Has the subject died since being enroled in the study?
 Can take data from both hospitalisation and follow-up surveys, and includes non-covid related deaths where specified (as in many studies the cause of death is unknown).

 **date_death**: Date.
 Takes date from outcome date/date of death (if outcome records death)/death reported at followup.